karlkfi/kpt-config-sync/docs/deprecated/management_flow.md

     `foo-corp/cluster/quota-viewer-clusterrole.yaml`.
 CSP Configuration
     Management will now create the `quota-viewer` ClusterRole matching the one in Git.
 Time passes.
 Someone deletes the `quota-viewer-clusterrole.yaml` from Git.
-GKE Policy Management will now remove `quota-viewer` from the cluster.
+CSP Configuration Management will now remove `quota-viewer` from the cluster.
 *   Role `job-creator` exists on the cluster in shipping-dev namespace with a `nomos.dev/managed` label applied and exists in Git for